 - Leave your big luggage at your hotel in Hanoi or the tour operator office if possible

-You can easily take any Halong Bay Cruise trip in the numerous amazing Vietnam tours to explore the immemorial and extraordinary natural beauty of this country.
+You can easily take any Halong Bay Cruise trip in the numerous Vietnam Private Tours to explore the immemorial and extraordinary natural beauty of this country.
 Don’t forget to pin this post for later and share it!
 Bon voyage!